-lending institutions require borrowers to also pay an additional charge that will act as a cover in case of any default.
-These incidental charges also include all expenses that arise during the process of recovering dues from the defaulting borrower.
-Often variably called recovery charges or collection charges, it is levied by the lender if a borrower fails to pay the EMI and his/her account goes into default.
-Under such cases, the lender in question might have to take action against the concerned individual; the incidental charges are supposed to cover and depend on the actual expense of the process.
+4. Incidental charges: Lending institutions require borrowers to pay an additional charge that acts as a cover in case of any default.
+These incidental charges include all expenses that arise during the process of recovering dues from the defaulting borrower.
+Often called recovery charges or collection charges, this is levied by the lender if a borrower fails to pay the EMI and their loan account goes into default.
+In such cases, the lender may have to take action against the concerned individual.
+Incidental charges are supposed to cover this and depend on the actual expense of the process.

 5. Statutory or regulatory charges: Financial institutions extending housing loan products require borrowers to bear the cost of certain statutory and regulatory fees.
-Thereby, all applicable home loan charges on the following are to be borne by the borrower:
+All applicable home loan charges on the following are to be borne by the borrower.

 MOD: Maintenance on Demand or MOD is a kind of charge a borrower pays to confirm the property as loan collateral.
 MOD charges generally account for 0.1% to 0.5% of the loan amount.

-Central Registry of Securitisation Asset Reconstruction and Security Interest of India (CERSAI): CERSAI charges are fixed, ranging from Rs.50 for a loan up to Rs.5 lakh to Rs.100 for loans above Rs,5 lakh.
+Central Registry of Securitisation Asset Reconstruction and Security Interest of India (CERSAI) charges: CERSAI charges are fixed, ranging from Rs.
+50 for a loan up to Rs.
+5 lakh to Rs.
+100 for loans above Rs.
+5 lakh.

 Charges applicable on account of any other statutory or regulatory body along with the applicable taxes must be paid (or refunded, depending on the case at hand) only by the borrower.

 Home loan processing fees are not refundable.
 These are one-time payments and are a part of the loan application process.
 The home loan processing fee, however, is not fixed.
-It varies and depends on several factors, such as the type and amount of loan and creditworthiness and past repayment behaviour of the borrower.
+It varies and depends on several factors, such as the type and amount of loan, and creditworthiness as well as the past repayment behavior of the borrower.